thejiral/toh-designs_cTOH-M/cTOH-M/README.md

 The Jolla Phone (2026) (see here: https://commerce.jolla.com/products/jolla-phone-october-2026), which launched in July 2026, is a phone that comes natively with the European mobile OS "Sailfish OS" and features a modular back plate, open for modding by the community.
-Documentation on the precise dimensions of the clip based factory back plates is however sparse so far.
-So I took measurements from the real product and iterated until I got a 3d printable TOH that fits and is held strongly in place.
+I took measurements from the real product and iterated until I got a 3d printable TOH that fits and is held strongly in place.

 It is sufficient to just print the frame and the camera bump.
 Optionally one can also print the clips (orientation as in the 3mf file, otherwise they will break and not work) but that requires fiddly assembly and possibly more fine tuning, depending on your extrusion calibration.